Q Is it okay to take herbal medicine while taking GnRH agonists or oral contraceptives?

-A Most herbal medicines have no direct drug interaction with GnRH agonists or oral contraceptives, but before starting you must tell your Korean medicine doctor all the medications you are currently taking.
+A Most herbal medicines do not have direct drug interactions with GnRH agonists or oral contraceptives, but you must inform your doctor of Korean medicine of any medications you are currently taking before starting treatment.

 Detailed Answer